 Looking to incorporate messaging in your app or software solution?
-Thankfully, we have many options today for implementing text messaging functionality depending on your specific use case – including toll-free SMS, short codes, and Local A2P.
+Thankfully, you have many options today for implementing text messaging functionality depending on your specific use case—including toll-free SMS, short codes, and Local A2P.

 Didn’t even know toll-free numbers could send text messages?
 You’re not alone.

 It’s a fairly new capability, but is great for businesses looking to communicate with their customers.
 Just like toll-free numbers are the expected business phone number for voice, toll-free is quickly becoming the expected and preferred business phone number for messaging.
 In a world where the average consumer prefers to be communicated with via text , toll-free messaging is becoming an increasingly important customer success and sales tool.

 So first things first: when should you use a toll-free number for SMS?